patorosso/StudentCompass/README.md

 ### Stats

-Full statistics of the user.
+Full statistics of the user's college path.